 How to Analyse Your Chess.com Games (Without Wasting Hours)

-Most players review their games wrong — and waste an hour learning nothing.
-Here's the 5-step process that actually moves your rating, used by improving chess.com players across every skill bracket.
+Most players review their games wrong, then wonder why an hour of review didn't teach them anything.
+Here's the 5-step process that actually moves your rating, used by improving chess.com players at every skill bracket.

 Founder, Improve my Chess · · 8 min read